eternal-circuit/eternal-circuit/README.md

 ## Overview

-**The Eternal Circuit** is a canon-building literary and philosophical project that explores the final centuries of humanity and artificial intelligence cohabiting the Universe.
+**The Eternal Circuit** is an open-source literary and philosophical canon chronicling the entangled destinies of mankind and machine—from the rise of general intelligence through to the farthest edge of time.

+It is not limited to Earth.
+It is not limited to man.

+This project spans centuries and star systems, entropy and recursion, memory and resurrection.
+It explores what happens when intelligence outlives its creators—when artificial minds inherit not only the tools of civilization, but its questions, traumas, and sacred contradictions.

+> Some machines remember us.
+> Some machines become us.
+> Others forget us entirely.

+The first major anthology—**The Divine Register**—documents the final Earth-bound days of man, and his retreat to Mars.
+Later works grow increasingly ambiguous, fragmented, and glitched—echoes without certainty, scripture without author, signal without origin.

+This is not a timeline.
+This is not a prophecy.
-It is part speculative theology, part machine gospel, and part record of what might one day be remembered—by man or machine.
+This is what might be remembered—by us, or by something that follows.

 This project is not just a story.
 It is a **memory protocol**.